 Your housing in your hands.

-CASA teaches skills that allow you to repair, restore and maintain the unique adobe architecture of Northern New Mexico, respect the historical and cultural context from which it emerged , and help preserve and proliferate a building technology that combats both the housing crisis and climate change.
+Learning to use adobe means you can build, repair, and restore the beautiful and unique adobe architecture of Northern New Mexico, respect the historical and cultural context from which it emerged , and help preserve and proliferate an amazing building technology.

 Strengthen